ColinCozad/ATLDataScience/content/author/admin/_index.md

 authors: ["admin"]
 superuser: false

 bio: I am an undergraduate student at Emory University.
-Data Analytics is my passion and I built this blog to highlight the work I am doing as a Data Analyst.
-I am interested in Econometrics, Data Privacy, and financial markets.
-I enjoy spending time in nature when I'm not behind a computer screen.
+I am currently a Technology Consultant at Emory's Cox Computing Center.
+Data Analytics is my passion, and R programming is my bread and butter.
+I am interested in Econometrics, Data Privacy, and Business Intelligence.
+I believe we are in the midst of a data revolution that will define our future, meaning that we have the responsibility to shape what that future looks like through responsible data practices.
+When I'm not behind a computer screen, I enjoy spending time in nature and taking care of my plants.
+This site is maintained through the Rstats package "Blogdown" and is open-sourced on our [Github Repository](https://github.com/ColinCozad/ATLDataScience) page.

 education:
  # courses:
  # - course: PhD in Artificial Intelligence